This post provides in-depth information on the forensic technician job description, to help you understand the work they do.

 Here are major requirements you may be expected to meet to be hired for the forensic technician job:

-- Must have High School Diploma minimum educational qualification or GED
+- Possess High School Diploma minimum educational qualification or GED

-- Must be able to frequently lift or carry 50 pounds of items in the course of work
+- Ability to frequently lift or carry 50 pounds of items in the course of work

 - Must be able to sit/stand almost all through the work period

-- Must be able file paperwork accurately and on time
+- Must be able to file paperwork accurately and on time

 - Must be able type using standard keyboard skills

-- Must be able utilize word processing software
+- Must be able to utilize word processing software and use spreadsheets

 - Ability to work under pressure without losing composure and be effective

-- Must be able work overtime when required
+- Must be able to prioritize workload and work overtime when required

-- Must be able deal with difficult people
+- Must be able to accept criticism and deal with difficult people

-- Must be able stay calm under stressful situations.
+- Must be able to stay calm under stressful situations.

 Forensic Technician Salary